ateschan/particleEngine/README.md

 ## Usage
 Download and run with python3
-You need pygame as a dependancy
+You need pygame as a dependency

 ## Controls